VolkanGurbuz/WorkScheduleUI/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created for [WorkSchedule](https://github.com/VolkanGurbuz/WorkSchedule) which will be used on front-end side.
 ## Available Scripts

 In the project directory, you can run: